WycliffeAssociates/translationRecorder/README.md

+# This Project is Deprecated, for the latest version, please see https://github.com/bible-Translation-Tools/btt-recorder

 # translationRecorder

 Designed to give mother-tongue oral-only translators a tool for recording scripture audio content, translationRecorder focuses on a simple user interface and high quality recording.